noelalam9999/notes/unit_testing.md

 ## TDD test driven development and BDD behaviour driven development
 code coverage - number of lines covered by tests
 ### TDD
+- In TDD you always start by implementing a test that fails, and then write the code to fix it, proceeding one test at a time

 - first all test should be written
 - check that all tests are failing
 - write code and try to pass all tests